trimstray/nginx-admins-handbook/README.md

 - [Module ngx_http_map_module](http://nginx.org/en/docs/http/ngx_http_map_module.html)
 - [Cool Nginx feature of the week](https://www.ignoredbydinosaurs.com/posts/236-cool-nginx-feature-of-the-week)

-#### :beginner: Drop the same root inside location block
+#### :beginner: Set global root directory for unmatched locations

 ###### Rationale

+  > Set global `root` inside server directive for requests.
+It specifies the root directory for undefined locations.

+  From official documentation:

-  > If you add a root to every location block then a location block that isn’t matched will have no root.
-Set global `root` inside server directive.
+  > _If you add a root to every location block then a location block that isn’t matched will have no root.
+Therefore, it is important that a root directive occur prior to your location blocks, which can then override this directive if they need to._

 ###### Example